Azure/azure-osconfig/docs/architecture.md

 The Twins start empty and gradually get filled in with content (desired, from the remote authority and reported, from the device).

-When the Agent starts, it receives the full Desired Twin and dispatches that to the Platform.
-From there on, incremental changes of the Desired Twin are communicated to the Agent, one (full or partial) property at a time.
+When the OSConfig Agent starts, it receives the full Desired Twin and dispatches that to the OSConfig Managament Platform.
+From there on, incremental changes of the Desired Twin are communicated to the agent, one (full or partial) property at a time.

-In the opposite direction, the OSConfig Agent periodically updates the Reported Twin with one property value at a time, reading via the Platform from the Modules.
+In the opposite direction, the OSConfig Agent periodically updates the Reported Twin with one property value at a time, reading via the platform from the modules.

 ## 3.7.
 MPI Client

-The Agent links to the common MPI Client library and it uses it to make Management Platform Interface (MPI) calls to the Platform as IPC REST API calls over HTTP and Unix Domain Sockets (UDS).
+The OSConfig Agent links to the common MPI Client library and it uses it to make Management Platform Interface (MPI) calls to the OSConfig Platform as IPC REST API calls over HTTP and Unix Domain Sockets (UDS).

 # 4. OSConfig Management Platform